Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Rose Bay - Vaucluse - Watsons Bay, placing the area among the bottom 25% of areas assessed nationally

-The average expected construction cost value for new dwellings is $3,324,000, indicating that developers are targeting the premium market segment with higher-end properties.
-This financial year has seen $443.4 million in commercial approvals, reflecting high levels of local commercial activity.
-Compared to Greater Sydney, Rose Bay - Vaucluse - Watsons Bay has slightly more development, with 20.0% above the regional average per person over the past five years.
-This maintains good buyer choice while supporting existing property values.
-However, development activity has moderated in recent periods, which is also under the national average.
-This suggests the area's established nature and potential planning limitations.
+The average value of new dwellings developed is $1,502,000, indicating that developers are targeting the premium market segment with higher-end properties.
+This financial year has seen $443.4 million in commercial approvals, demonstrating high levels of local commercial activity.
+Comparatively, Rose Bay - Vaucluse - Watsons Bay has experienced slightly more development than the Greater Sydney average per person over the past five years, maintaining good buyer choice while supporting existing property values.
+However, development activity has moderated in recent periods, which is below the national average, suggesting the area's established nature and potential planning limitations.
+New development in the area consists of 31.0% detached dwellings and 69.0% townhouses or apartments.
+This shift towards compact living offers affordable entry pathways and attracts downsizers, investors, and first-time purchasers, marking a significant departure from existing housing patterns, which are currently 46.0% houses.

-New development consists of 31.0% detached dwellings and 69.0% townhouses or apartments.
-This shift towards compact living offers affordable entry pathways and attracts downsizers, investors, and first-time purchasers, marking a significant departure from existing housing patterns which are currently 46.0% houses.
 This trend may indicate diminishing developable land availability and responds to evolving lifestyle preferences and housing affordability needs.
-With around 527 people per dwelling approval, Rose Bay - Vaucluse - Watsons Bay shows a developed market.
-Future projections suggest that the area will add approximately 1,078 residents by 2041.
-Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.
+With around 527 people per dwelling approval, Rose Bay - Vaucluse - Watsons Bay shows a developed market with future projections estimating an addition of 1,050 residents by 2041 based on the latest AreaSearch quarterly estimate.
+Given current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development